nayananarayananp/Credit_Risk_Resampling/README.md

 ## Overview of the Analysis

 Without utilizing a bank, investors can lend money to others using peer-to-peer lending networks.
-However, as investors are constantly striving to lower risk, you will develop and assess a number of machine-learning models to forecast credit risk using cost-free data provided by the peer-to-peer lending services.
-In the dataset are loans with a high probability of default.
+However, as investors are constantly striving to lower risk, we have to develop and assess a number of machine-learning models to forecast credit risk using the data provided.
+This loan data is an excellent candidate for supervised learning because we already have the data for both healthy and high risk loans.
+The advantage of supervised learning is that, when the model has been set, we may use it to forecast fresh data.
+In other words, we can foretell whether loans will be profitable or not in the future.

+We are creating a toolkit of models based on data provided by a peer-to-peer lending organization and using supervised learning techniques to predict if a loan would default.
+To back up our prediction, we'll do the following:

+   * Create Training and Testing Sets for the Data
+   * With the original data, creating a logit regression model.
+   * Logistic Regression Model Prediction Using Resampled Training Data

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.
+* Modeling Logistic Regression Using the Original Data:

-* Machine Learning Model 1:
+  * Model accuracy is 95.2%
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  * Precision average 99%
+  * Recall average 99%
+  * F1 score average 100%

+* With resampled training data, a logistic regression model:
-* Machine Learning Model 2:
+  * Model accuracy is 95.2%
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+  * Precision average 99%
+  * Recall average 99%
+  * F1 score average 100%.

 ## Summary